Sacred music is not an accessory to worship. It is worship.

 This is music that asks something of those who make it and those who listen.
 It creates space to be still, to be moved, and to turn toward things that matter.

 ST Michael and All Saints is home to one of the finest non-professional choirs in the city.
-Under the direction of Sandy Chenery, and supported by a team of organists, the choir sings a wide-ranging repertoire, from Byrd and Victoria to Howells and James MacMillan.
+Under the Director of Music, and supported by a team of organists, the choir sings a wide-ranging repertoire, from Byrd and Victoria to Howells and James MacMillan.

 One of the choir’s defining strengths is its flexible commitment.
 With no midweek rehearsals, singers meet for an hour before Mass, making it possible for those with busy schedules to take part.
 The standard remains high, attracting skilled singers drawn by both the quality of the music and the opportunity to sing with other talented musicians.